DiegelD/CarND-Path-Planning-Project/README.md

 which is part of developing safety critical software.

 In general there are there possibilities to handle solve cost function problems:
-* Modifying the exciting const functions
+* Modifying the exciting cost functions
 * Adding new cost functions
 * Tweaking the weights.